Just what you need to know. And nothing more.

 - The hours for the two parks (Disneyland and California Adventure) are different from each other, and vary from day to day.
 Check the site, or check your smartphone app, to find out the hours on a given day.

 - There are two ways to get into the parks an hour early: 1) If you’re staying at a Disney-owned hotel, see if there are Extra Magic Hours on the days you’re visiting.
 2) If you have a 3-Day or longer ticket, check for Magic Mornings.

 - If you’re concerned about crowds, the earlier in the morning you enter the parks, the better.
-(Please note that if you go early, the line to enter the park will look enormous, but don’t worry: it moves quickly, and it won’t feel as crowded once you’re inside.)
+(Note that if you go early, the line to enter the park will look enormous, but don’t worry: it moves quickly, and it won’t feel as crowded once you’re inside.)

 What to do when you’re inside.